 While Black Golden Retrievers can be purebred, they cannot receive AKC papers or be shown in dog shows.
 The breed standard for Golden Retrievers includes all shades of Golden, but not red or black.

 Black Golden Retrievers can be the result of breeders breeding a Golden Retriever with another black dog.
 Often the dog of choice is a Black Labrador.
 This can result in a black Lab Golden Retriever mix.
-It is not impossible for two beautiful Golden Retrievers to breed and have one or more Black Golden Retrievers in the litter.
+It is not impossible for two beautiful Golden Retrievers to breed and have one or more black Goldens in the litter.
 Another possibility is the breeding of siblings.
 This should never be done.
 Not only can this result in Black Golden Retrievers but also dogs with other genetic problems and the possibility of bad temperament in the litter.

 Choosing to adopt Black Golden Retrievers is not different from the selection of any type of dog and requires the same care and thought.
 Stay away from pet shops and find a reputable breeder.
 A reputable breeder will have both parents on the premises.
 The paperwork for the dogs will be made readily available to potential dog parents.
 Both parents should be checked for temperament and health issues.